What is it?

 Nowadays, folic acid is commonly added to commercial cat food.
 This means that in most cases cat grass is not essential to a domestic cat for its’ folid acid content.
 But since many people are putting their cats on raw diets again, cat grass may still be useful as a supplement.

-There is no limit to the amount of grass your cat is allowed to eat.
-Veterinarians generally agree that cat grass can be placed in a convenient spot and that your cat should be allowed to nibble away at her own discretion.
+So there is no limit to the amount of grass your cat is allowed to eat.
+Most veterinarians agree that cat grass can be placed in a convenient spot and that your cat should be allowed to nibble away at her own discretion.

 Frequently asked questions